 Caressa received her Bachelor's degree in Communication Sciences and Disorders from Kansas State University and went on to receive her Master’s degree in Communication Sciences and Disorders from Radford University in 2003.
 Upon graduation, she started working with the pediatric population in a variety of settings including early intervention and in the school setting.

 She has also worked with adults modifying foreign accents since 2004.

 Caressa enjoys paddle boarding with her three children, reading, skiing, and scuba diving.

 Kristin graduated from the University of Hartford in 2004 with a Bachelor's in Psychology.
 She earned a Master's of Science in Communication Disorders from the State University of New York at New Paltz in 2008.
 She began her career providing early intervention services to children ages birth to 5 years in the state of New York.
 She has since worked in pediatric private practice and public school settings.
 Kristin specializes in Childhood Apraxia of Speech, Articulation Delays, Oral Motor/Sensory Feeding Disorders, Expressive Language Disorders, and Autism Spectrum Disorder.
 In 2016, Kristin relocated to Virginia and joined the Tots to Teens Therapy team.
 Kristin also serves as our Lead Therapist for our Early Intervention and Telehealth services.

 Lauren received her Bachelor’s of Science in Education as well as her Master’s of Education in Communication Disorders from the University of Virginia.
 She is currently licensed in Virginia and has her Certificate of Clinical Competence (CCC-SLP) from ASHA.
 After experiences in the schools, hospitals, and skilled nursing facilities, she began her career working in a pediatric private practice and has remained in that setting since.
 Lauren specializes in feeding disorders and infant feeding.
 She joined the Tots to Teens Therapy team in 2020 and currently provides services in the clinical setting and via telehealth.
-Lauren also serves as our Clinical Director of our Manassas location.
+Lauren also serves as the Clinical Manager of our Prince William location.
 In her spare time she enjoys hiking, swimming, boating, and anything outdoors with her family!